Vale Health Clinic

 Arthritis

-Chiropractic Treatment for Arthritis & Osteoarthritis in Tunbridge Wells
+Arthritis & Osteoarthritis in Tunbridge Wells

 What is osteoarthritis?

-Osteoarthritis is the most common form of arthritis in the UK and occurs after the cartilage cells protecting the joint are unable to release a sufficient amount of protein to repair the damage.
+Osteoarthritis is the most common form of arthritis in the UK.
+It occurs after the cartilage cells protecting the joint are unable to release a sufficient amount of protein to repair the damage.
 This causes cartilage to soften and as a result, over time, it wears away.
 This is commonly referred to or heard of as ‘wear and tear’.
 Due to this, the cartilage begins to lose some of its elasticity, causing pain and stiffness in and around the joints.

-As well as this, the bone at the edge of your joint grows outwards, forming bony spurs called osteophytes.
+In addition, the bone at the edge of your joint grows outwards, forming bony spurs called osteophytes.
 In some cases, fragments of bone break off from the damaged joint surface and float freely between the joints, causing them to ‘lock’ or stiffen.

 Help for osteoarthritis